FirelyTeam/firely-docs/vonk/configuration/appsettings.rst

 Changing the settings
 ---------------------

 In general you do not change the settings in ``appsettings.default.json`` but create your own overrides in ``appsettings.json`` or ``appsettings.instance.json``.
-That way your settings are not overwritten by a new version of Vonk (with a new ``appsettings.default.json`` therein), and you automatically get sensible defaults for any new settings introduced in ``appsettings.default.json``.
+That way your settings are not overwritten by a new version of Firely Server (with a new ``appsettings.default.json`` therein), and you automatically get sensible defaults for any new settings introduced in ``appsettings.default.json``.

 Settings after first install
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^